simiyukuta/ongeza_rate/README.md

 	</VirtualHost>

--enable the site on apache using the following command: sudo  a2ensite ongeza.wenyeji.com.conf -Reload apache2 using the command sudo  service apache2 reload
+- enable the site on apache using the following command: sudo  a2ensite ongeza.wenyeji.com.conf
+- Reload apache2 using the command sudo  service apache2 reload
 - in the /etc folder,add the following line in the hosts file 127.0.1.1       ongeza.wenyeji.com
 -restart apache2 server using the following command:  sudo service apache2 restart